chou-dai/Flutter-Firebase-Mobile-Template/README.md

-# Flutter Firebase Mobile Template
+# WIP: Flutter Firebase Mobile Template
 Template for developing mobile applications with Flutter and Firebase.

 This flutter project is cloned from https://github.com/mitesh77/Best-Flutter-UI-Templates